LuisFilipeCouto/Project_LSD/README.md

 ### About the project
 A system designed to replicate the functioning of a coffee vending machine on FPGAs (DE2-115 kit).
-It consists of three phases, each one implementing all the functionalities of the previous phases while also adding new ones.
+It consists of three fully functional phases, each implementing all the functionalities of the previous phases while also adding new ones.

 The [final phase](Fase_III) contains the [main system](Fase_III/Maquina_Fase_III.vhd) of this project and it incorporates 10 components:
 <ul>